WebAhead/master-reference/coursebook/week-2/project/README.md

 This project is split into three parts:

-  * The first part should be done TDD.
-You will create the logic needed to modify your to-do list and will not interact with the DOM.
+  1. Use TDD to create the logic needed to modify your to-do list.
+This code will not interact with the DOM.
 Write your tests in `skeleton/test.js`
-  * The second part involves rendering the to-do list to the DOM;
+  2. Render the to-do list to the DOM
-  * The third part involves adding your own features.

-Some things you might want to add for the third part:

-  * Edit to-do text
-  * Style using css
-  * Remove the mark button and listen for clicks on the whole todo item.
+  3. Add your own features

 ## Setup

-Todo:
   * Read through `skeleton/logic.js`.
-Do not worry if it does not all makes sense at first.
+Don't worry if it does not all makes sense at first.
   * Set up a new repo for your project this week.
   * Copy and commit the files inside skeleton folder into your repository. **warning** only one person in your team should do this, then everyone else can pull the same repo.
-  * Install Tape and anything else you want to test with.
+  * `npm init`, then install Tape and anything else you want to test with.

 ## The project

+### User stories:

+As a disorganised person I want to:

+ * enter tasks I need to do into a web page
+ * view the tasks I have added in a list
+ * mark tasks as complete

+#### Stretch goals

+As a disorganised person I want to:

+ * edit my to-dos
+ * click on any part of a to-do to mark it as complete
+ * use a nicely designed interface

 ### Part one: create some pure functions